- info@mjrooney.co.uk

 What is a party wall?

-A party wall is a wall that stands on the boundary between two adjoining properties and is shared by both property owners.
-Party walls can exist in various parts of a home, including the basement.
-Any work that affects a party wall, such as digging for a basement extension or underpinning, requires careful consideration and legal compliance.
+A party wall is a wall that sits on the boundary between two adjoining properties and is shared by both owners.
+Party walls can form part of a building, such as between terraced or semi-detached houses, and may also apply to walls within basements or below-ground structures.

 Party wall act - Legal requirements